Jeff Dale is an award winning songwriter and performer, born and raised on the south side of Chicago

 Before he could shave, Jeff was exposed to the music and live performances of Hound Dog Taylor, Muddy Waters, Howlin’ Wolf, Koko Taylor and many more practitioners of Chicago blues.
 “In the neighborhood where I grew up,” says Dale, “if you had your antennas up, you could feel the blues right there.”

-After releasing two albums of original material in the ‘80s with the Blue Wave Band, (winning a Best New Blues Band award), Jeff reinvented himself in the 2000s with The South Woodlawners.
+After releasing two albums of original material in the ‘80s with the Blue Wave Band, (winning a Best New Blues Band award and a Cashbox Feature Pick), Jeff reinvented himself in the 2000s with The South Woodlawners.
 The resulting album, Blues From The Southside Of My Soul (2009), was reviewed as “rowdy, loud, naughty-down-and-bawdy South Side Chicago style blues.”
 With every album since, Jeff Dale has consistently been delighting his ever-expanding fan base.
 Blues Room (2011) garnered international rave reviews and radio airplay.
-One notable track, “Stumblin’ was featured on the hit FX show “Justified.”
-The album Good Music (2014) followed, also receiving more critical acclaim.
-In 2016 Jeff produced a DVD/CD combo of the last recorded show by David “Honeyboy” Edwards, titled I’m Gonna Tell You Somethin’ That I Know.
+One notable track, “Stumblin’” was featured on the hit FX show “Justified.”
+The album Good Music (2014) followed, with more critical acclaim, awards, and airplay heaped on it.
+In 2016 Jeff produced a DVD/CD combo of the last recorded show by David “Honeyboy” Edwards with Jeff accompanying him, titled I’m Gonna Tell You Somethin’ That I Know.
 The film premiered at the Clarksdale Mississippi Film Festival as well as at the Chicago International Music and Movie Festival.
 The project won the 2017 Living Blues Best Blues DVD of the Year Award, All Music Guide’s “Best of 2017,” and was hailed all over the world as a priceless, historical treasure.
-The Southside Lives (2017) is a back-porch blues album of Jeff Dale originals featuring Handy Award-winning harmonica player (and friend since the third grade) Jeff Stone.
-The album garnered an Independent Blues Award nomination among other accolades.
-Blues Power, released in 2019 was a Top 10 Roots Music Report airplay album, with spins on over 150 stations and had critics raving worldwide:

 “On Blues Power, Dale has done his part to preserve his legacy as both a versatile Chicago bluesman as well as a disciple of that stripped-down Delta sound.”